algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 #### Supported Platforms

-As of the current release, Flutter supports the following platforms as part of Google-tested and best-effort platform tier:
+As of the current release, Flutter supports the following platforms as part of the Google-tested and best-effort platform tier:

 |  Platform  |  Version   |  Channels  |
 |   :----:   |   :------:   |   :--:   |